 - Comply with all of the court’s requests in a timely way

-- Hire the right lawyer who is committed to helping you achieve justice as quickly as possible
+- Hire the right criminal defense attorney who is committed to helping you achieve justice as quickly as possible

 Depending on the unique circumstances of your motion for post-conviction relief, the process could take a year or more to complete.

-The sooner you start the process, however, the sooner it may be resolved.
-The first step in the post-conviction relief process is to contact an experienced post-conviction lawyer who will fight for your rights and who will keep the process moving forward on your behalf.
+The sooner you start the post-conviction process, however, the sooner it may be resolved.
+The first step in the post-conviction relief is to contact an experienced criminal defense attorney who will fight for your rights and who will keep the process moving forward on your behalf.

 To learn more, please contact board-certified criminal trial lawyer Robert Malove.
 If you need to file a post-conviction relief motion in a Florida state court or federal court, the Law Offices of Robert David Malove may be able to help you.
 Call or fill out our online contact form today to learn more.